ssenmosip/mosip-temp-documentation/FRS-Administrator-Services.md

 Decommissioning a machine means removing the machine from the zone permanently.
 The portal allows the Zonal Admin to decommission the machine.
 The Zonal Admin can un-map the machine associated with the registration center before decommissioning the machine, but he/she can also decommission the machine  without un-mapping the associated resources.
 In the situation, the associated resources are automatically un-mapped.
 The system validates the user's role and decommissions the selected machine(s).
 Once the machine is decommissioned, it cannot be retrieved.
 On successful validation, the system provides a notification.

 #### 5.2.5 Map/Un-map/Re-map Machine to a Center [**[↑]**](#table-of-content)
-The system allows Zonal Admin to map the machine to the registration center under his/her zone by providing Machine ID and Registration Center ID.
+The portal allows Zonal Admin to map the machine to the registration center under his/her zone by providing Machine ID and Registration Center ID.
 The machine and the Registration Center must belong to Zonal Admin’s zone.
-The system validates the provided data, Zonal Admin’s privileges.
+The system validates the provided data, user's role.
 On successful validation, The system maps that machine to the selected registration center and once the machine is mapped to the registration center, it is not displayed in the list of available machines until un-mapped.

 If the machine is not mapped with the registration center, it cannot be recognized by the system to perform any operation in that center.
 The system track the machine by serial number and other attributes of the machine.
 If the machine is already mapped with another registration center, Zonal Admin must un-map the machine first and then map to his/her registration center.
 Once the mapping is completed successfully, the system provides the notification.

 ### 5.3 Device Management [**[↑]**](#table-of-content)
 #### 5.3.1 View Device
-The system allows Zonal Admin to view the devices by providing the registration center ID.
+The portal allows Zonal Admin to view the devices by providing the registration center ID.
 The system validates the provided data, privileges of Zonal Admin.
 On successful validation, the system provides the list of devices details (ID, Name, Mac Address, Serial Number, IP Address, Registration Center ID etc…), which are mapped to the registration center.
 If Zonal Admin searches the devices` without providing the registration center ID, then the system provides all the devices registered in the country.
-During the validation of registration center ID and Zonal Admins privileges, if the registration ID/Zonal Admin’s privileges are not found, then the system triggers an error notification.
+During the validation of registration center ID and user's role, if the registration ID/Zonal Admin’s privileges are not found, then the system triggers an error notification.
 #### 5.3.2 Create Device
-Using the system, Zonal Admin will register the devices for his/her zone.
+Using the portal, Zonal Admin will register the devices for his/her zone.
 The device cannot be used in zone, if it is not registered.

 Procedure to register the device follows: